← Back to FAQ

-The 4 pillars are:
+The four pillars are:

 - Individuals and interactions over processes and tools.
-Any processes or tools should be flexible enough to adapt to the needs, skills, and priorities of team members and stakeholders.
+Any strategies or tools should be flexible enough to adapt to the needs, skills, and priorities of team members and stakeholders.
 Individual needs should have priority over following processes.

 - Customer collaboration over contract negotiation.
 Customers should be considered partners.
 Collaboration and communication should be ongoing throughout the life of the project.

 - Responding to change over following a plan.
 The project team should be willing and able to adapt to changing customer expectations and requests throughout the project, rather than sticking to a fixed scope.